For our First-time Home Buyers

-The terms of the contract will allow a
+The terms of the contract would allow a

-certain amount of time for you to perform any needed inspections of the
+certain amount of time for you to perform needed inspections of the

 contract have been completed, the loan has been approved and documents

-submitted to escrow, a closing date will be scheduled for you to meet
+submitted to escrow, a closing date will have been scheduled so you could then meet

-with escrow and the loan officer to sign final documents and pay the
+with escrow and the loan officer to sign final documents, and to pay the

 remainder of your down payment.

-Usually within three (3) business days of the
+Usually within a few business days of the

-signing of documents, the sale will be recorded, and you will receive
+signing of documents, the sale would be recorded, and you would receive

 Legal Rights /